Dan-Brown-sec/ITC571---Assessment-3/README.md

 If you use this repository in academic work, please cite:

-> *“Adversarial robustness and transferability analysis of static malware detection models using EMBER features.”*
+> Dan Brown.
+(2026).
+Adversarial Robustness and Cross‑Model Transferability Across Malware Families Using EMBER Features.
+ML‑Malware Repository. https://github.com/Dan-Brown-sec/ITC571---Assessment-3